srsran/srsRAN_Project_docs/docs/source/knowledge_base/source/cots_ues/source/index.rst

 Tested COTS UEs
 ***************

-This is a list of COTS UEs that have been confirmed to be working with the srsRAN Project gNB tested by SRS.
+This is a list of COTS UEs that have been confirmed to be working with |project_name| tested by SRS.

 .. csv-table:: SRS tested COTS UEs
     :file: .csv/cots_ues - srs_tested.csv